The original and smaller complex of the Vallombrosans, a Benedictine order created by

 The chapels all have semi-hidden boxes with red buttons to push for lighting, and most

-of them work.
-You need a 50 cent or €1 coin to illuminate the Sassetti Chapel.
+of them work, but you'll need a 50 cent or €1 coin to illuminate the Sassetti Chapel.

-including Saint Lucy about to get her eyes gouged out.
+including Saint Lucy (to whom this chapel is dedicated) about to get her eyes gouged out,

-Second chapel There's a serene St Jerome, in an attractive
+there's a serene Saint Jerome, in an attractive

 wilderness with his dozing lion, by Ghirlandaio's son Ridolfo.
 Like all

-the works in this chapel it's the wrong size size for it's stone frame.
+the works in this chapel it's the wrong size for it's stone frame.

 altarpiece of 1430 by Bicci di Lorenzo.
-In the left wall here a tomb with
+In the left wall here a classical tomb,

-a small Madonna and Child panel above attributed to Donatello,
+a small Virgin and Child panel above attributed to Donatello,

 restored in 2014.
-Some good fresco fragments here too.
+Some good 14th- century 'school of Gaddi' fresco fragments here too.

 far below) is a rare, and large, fresco